1952 South Dakota gubernatorial election

 The 1952 South Dakota gubernatorial election was held on November 4, 1952.

 Incumbent Republican Governor Sigurd Anderson was re-elected, defeating Democratic nominee Sherman A. Iverson with 70.15% of the vote.
+This is the only time that the winner of the South Dakota gubernatorial election won all counties in South Dakota.

 Primary elections

 Primary elections were held on June 3, 1952.